Page 4 - Guida di Bardonecchia

 Feste and Congress Hall.

-la confluence des vallées du Fréjus, de Melezet, du Rho et de Rochemolles.
-Carrefour international, (à
+à la confluence des vallées du Fréjus, de Melezet, du Rho et de Rochemolles.
+Carrefour international,

-longue tradition touristique et hôtelière. introduction
+de sa longue tradition touristique et hôtelière.

-La galerie ferroviaire du Fréjus fut réalisée par l’ingénieur Germano Sommeiller a fin de traverser les
+La galerie ferroviaire du Fréjus fut réalisée par l’ingénieur Germano Sommeiller a fin de traverser

-fut accolé un tunnel autoroutier parallèle au premier.
+galerie ferroviaire fut accolé un tunnel autoroutier parallèle au premier.

 Particulièrement équipée pour le tourisme de l’hiver (environ 100km de pistes!), Bardonecchia était